melhin/streamchat/README.md

 # StreamChat

-Is an attempt to make a completely self reliant redis stream chat using #fastapi This project is heavily influenced by the [redis-streams-fastapi-chat](https://github.com/leonh/redis-streams-fastapi-chat)
+Is an attempt to make a completely self reliant redis stream chat using #fastapi.

+This project is heavily influenced by the [redis-streams-fastapi-chat](https://github.com/leonh/redis-streams-fastapi-chat)

 My attempts would be to